wp-plugins/tweet-and-get-it/readme.txt

 == Installation ==
 1. Download and unpack the `download-package`.
-2. Upload the “tweet-and-get-it” folder to the `/wp-content/plugins/` directory
+2. Upload the tweet-and-get-it folder to the `/wp-content/plugins/` directory
 3. Activate the plugin in the `Plugins` section in WordPress
 4. Configure the options under Admin Panel `Tweet&Get it ! => Make your button`
 5. Enter the Twitter account you want the user to follow in exchange for the download of your file